-A patient centric experience is a complex multi-faceted one.
+A patient-centric experience is a complex multi-faceted one.
 It is about personalizing drugs and treatment regimens for specific groups, adjusted for genetic makeup, lifestyle, and medical history.
 It's about faster and more accurate diagnoses, enabling more tailored responses.
-And it means a more personalized approach to remote care and preventing illness in the first place through health and lifestyle support.
+And it means a more personalized approach to remote care, and preventing illness in the first place through health and lifestyle support.

-At the heart of the patient centric revolution is the effective use of ever-growing volumes of research and patient data, and the application of Artificial Intelligence (AI) and data science to it.
+At the heart of the patient-centric revolution is the effective use of ever-growing volumes of research and patient data, and the application of artificial intelligence (AI) and data science to it.
 Despite the enthusiasm for AI, it is hard to do well, and there is a high risk of failure.

-Al can analyze huge amounts of complex data and spot meaningful connections that humans would struggle to see e.g. between human activities or drug chemistry, and outcomes.
-This is creating increased capability to decouple complex variables and reach a far more nuanced understanding of cause and effect.
-This allows companies to understand what their data is really telling them and how it's affected by different situations, rather than relying on generalizations.
+AI can analyze huge amounts of complex data and spot meaningful connections that humans would struggle to see - e.g., between human activities or drug chemistry, and outcomes.
+This is creating an increased capability to decouple complex variables and reach a far more nuanced understanding of cause and effect.
+This allows companies to understand what their data is really telling them and how it is affected by different situations, rather than relying on generalizations.

-For pharma and biotech this will mean becoming smarter with data, developing therapeutics which meet needs of individuals rather than populations.
-Whilst the future may have fewer blockbuster drugs, there's a huge opportunity to develop drug/regimen variants suited to different groups and lifestyles as we better understand how health, lifestyle and other variables affect efficacy.
+For pharma and biotech, this will mean becoming smarter with data, developing therapeutics which meet the needs of individuals rather than populations.
+While the future may have fewer blockbuster drugs, there's a huge opportunity to develop drug and regimen variants suited to different groups and lifestyles as we better understand how health, lifestyle, and other variables affect efficacy.

 Diagnostics companies will harness new data sources to develop decision and diagnostic support for doctors and consumers.
-Meanwhile, tech companies are racing to use AI to develop tools that deliver personalized advice to help people lead healthier happier lives, or maximize their treatment regimens (e.g. Digital Therapeutics - provision of an app with a pill).
-These are attracting considerable interest from health services and insurance companies, as well as end users.
+Meanwhile, tech companies are racing to use AI to develop tools that deliver personalized advice to help people lead healthier and happier lives or maximize their treatment regimens, such as digital therapeutics that aid the provision of an app with a pill.
+These are attracting considerable interest from health services and insurance companies, as well as end-users.